SystemsApproach/ops/arch.rst

 KIND—Kubernetes in Docker—making it possible for developers to run these components on their laptop.

-.. [#] Confusingly, Kubernetes adopts generic terminology, such as
-       “cluster” and “service”, and gives it very specific meaning.
-In Kubernetes-speak, a “cluster” is a logical domain in which Kubernetes manages a set of containers and a "service" is an externally visible end-point for an application.
+To be clear, Kubernetes adopts generic terminology, such as “cluster” and “service”, and gives it very specific meaning.
+In Kubernetes-speak, a *Cluster* is a logical domain in which Kubernetes manages a set of containers.
 This “Kubernetes cluster” may have a one-to-one relationship with an underlying physical cluster, but it is also possible that a Kubernetes cluster is instantiated inside a datacenter, as one of potentially thousands of such logical clusters.
-And as we'll see in a later chapter, even an ACE edge site sometimes hosts more than one Kubernetes cluster (e.g., one running production services and one used for trial deployments of new services).
+And as we'll see in a later chapter, even an ACE edge site sometimes hosts more than one Kubernetes cluster, for example, one running production services and one used for trial deployments of new services.

-With the understanding that our target environment is a collection of Kubernetes clusters—some running on bare-metal hardware at edge sites and some running in VMs in central datacenters—there is an orthogonal issue of how decision-making responsibility for those clusters is shared among multiple stakeholders.
+With the understanding that our target environment is a collection of Kubernetes clusters—some running on bare-metal hardware at edge sites and some running (likely in VMs) in central datacenters—there is an orthogonal issue of how decision-making responsibility for those clusters is shared among multiple stakeholders.
 Identifying the relevant stakeholders is an important prerequisite for establishing a cloud service, and while the example we use may not be suitable for all situations, it does illustrate the design implications.

-For Aether, we care about two primary stakeholders: (1) the *operators* that manage the multi-cluster cloud as a whole, and (2) the *users* that decide on a per-site basis how to take advantage of the local cloud resources (e.g., what edge applications to run and how to slice connectivity resources among those apps). \ [#]_ We sometimes call the latter "enterprise admins" to distinguish them from "end-users" that might want to manage their own personal devices.
+For Aether, we care about two primary stakeholders: (1) the *cloud operators* that manage the hybrid cloud as a whole, and (2) the *enterprise users* that decide on a per-site basis how to take advantage of the local cloud resources (e.g., what edge applications to run and how to slice connectivity resources among those apps).
+We sometimes call the latter "enterprise admins" to distinguish them from "end-users" that might want to manage their own personal devices.

-.. [#] There is a potential third stakeholder of note: third-party
-       service providers that are responsible for managing edge applications deployed within each enterprise.
-For now it is safe to assume operators subsume this responsibility, and we revisit alternative approaches in later chapters.

 The architecture is multi-tenant in the sense that it authenticates and isolates these stakeholders.
 This makes the approach agnostic as